-The Boys & Girls program provides many after school programs.
-Following is some of the programs the Club offers to students (for a more comprehensive list - see their webiste (http://bgcwf.org/) :
+The Boys & Girls program provides many after-school programs.
+Following is some of the programs the Club offers to students (for a more comprehensive list - see their website (http://bgcwf.org/) :

 POWER HOUR, a comprehensive homework help and tutoring program is designed to raise the academic proficiency of Club members ages 6-12.

 CareerLaunch is a career exploration and mentoring program for teens ages 13-18.
 This program includes the Career Launch Web site that allows teens to take an interest survey, explore careers, identify training or college requirements, seek out financial aid and play skills-building games.
 There’s also an easy-to-use Career Exploration Quick Reference Guide with a broad range of career planning and job skills activities that Club staff or volunteers can use with the teens.
 The CareerLaunch Portfolio contains a Teen Tips booklet with helpful interviewing and on-the-spot job tips.